 Klong Chao Beach is more or less the touristic hub of the Island.
 Fortunately without , but no massage shops, tour operators or anything.
 Just a few luxurious resorts and a few more affordable bungalow resorts along the river.

 Baan Klong Jao Resort The bungalows are simple and basic, but on an Island where accommodation is rather expensive, these is a real find.
 Breakfast is included and you can use their kayaks for free.
 Also, the resort is locally owned, which should count for something.
 A 5 minute walk will take you to Klong Chao beach where you can indulge on cocktails in one of the posh resorts.

 Dusita Koh Kood Not exactly a luxurious place, but it proves hard to find a bit of beach front comfort for a decent price on Koh Kood.
 Still, this small scale resort delivers on service, cleanliness and good vibes.
 The pretty garden and the small beach make staying here really worthwhile.

-Traveling to Thailand?
+Traveling to the Thai Islands?

 Check the up-to-date entry requirements here!

 There are several international, airports in Thailand.
 Suvarnabhumi Airport in Bangkok serves as a main hub for intercontinental flights into South East Asia.
 Other major international airports include Don Muang (also in Bangkok), Phuket and Chiang Mai.